zuozhenggh/learning-library/data-management-library/mysql/heatwave-cloud-analytics/grafana/grafana.md

 	</copy>
 	```

 5. Get the external IP address of your load balancer.
-Wait 30 seconds if the external IP address is not ready.
+Wait 30 seconds if the external IP address is not ready

 	```
 	<copy>